theophanemayaud/vidupe/readme.md

-# Vidupe fork : Similiar and duplicate videos finder
+# Vidupe fork : Video simili duplicate cleaner

-Further development work on this fork is done in the following repository [Similar-and-duplicate-videos-finder](https://github.com/theophanemayaud/Similar-and-duplicate-videos-finder), as the original Vidupe author [kristiankoskimaki](https://github.com/kristiankoskimaki) stopped in 2019.
+Further development work on this fork is done in the following repository [Video simili duplicate cleaner](https://github.com/theophanemayaud/video-simili-duplicate-cleaner), as the original Vidupe author [kristiankoskimaki](https://github.com/kristiankoskimaki) stopped in 2019.